AdyGCode/SaaS-FED-Notes/session-05/S05-Exercises-and-Journal-Entry.md

 ### Exercise 24

-Complete the required PHP code for the Show page, but retrieving the user identified in the user_id parameter from the URI.
+Complete the required PHP code for the show page, but retrieving the user identified in the `user_id` parameter from the URI.

 ### Exercise 25

 Complete the required PHP code for the create page.

-Make